User Onboarding Gamification: The 4 Step Formula for SaaS Success In-App

 Now that we can see how gamification can make your activation points something your users are looking forward to completing, we can get into the nitty-gritty details of how to actually implement it.

-Although your in-house developers can build the gamification elements into your onboarding flow themselves (and I’m sure they would love another UX project on-top of the roadmap), there are also no-code options you can use yourself to gamify your onboaring and build product experiences straight from your browser.
+Although your in-house developers can build the gamification elements into your onboarding flow themselves (and I’m sure they would love another UX project on top of the roadmap), there are also no-code options you can use yourself to gamify your onboarding and build product experiences straight from your browser.

 Now – let’s finally see how you can gamify your whole onboarding flow step-by-step!